© Queensland Government

 - No licence is required to control locusts on your own property using insecticides from ground-spraying equipment.

-- When using agricultural chemicals, you must read and follow all product label instructions.
+- When using agricultural insecticides, you must read and follow all product label instructions.

 - Factors influencing movement of nymph bands and effectiveness of control include nymph density, weather and cover.